krogk/AgroPi/software/docs/Design.md

 ## Documentation

-Code must contain doxygen comments which is going to allow the
+Code must contain doxygen comments which is going to allow online to

 ## Modification Guide

+### Adding I2C Sensor

+### Changing sampling frequency of I2C bus sampler

 ## Testing

 ### Unit Testing

-Unit Test should focus on the drivers and sensors
+Unit Test should focus on the drivers and sensors, this test should run first and compare

-For the Environment Data Sensors should read 10 samples and check each sample
+For each of the Environment condition sensors should read 10 samples and check each sample
 1. Check the value is within the maxiumum and minimum for the sensor
 2. Check if the value is in reasonable range
 3.